RUB-SysSec/WindowsVTV/README.md

 ====================

 * MinGW 32bit cross compiler with VTV support.
 Compiled on Arch Linux 64bit.
 It has to be used on a 64bit Linux distribution.
-* The patch introducing VTV for Cygwin/MinGW.
+* The patch introduces VTV for Cygwin/MinGW.
 * Changelog of the patch.
 * MinGW build instructions